 Specialised in the exploration of creative processes, Sophie leads workshops at her London’s atelier and serves as a creative coach to advance artist and school art teacher.

-Sophie has five years experience in guiding young artist and helping them with their portfolio.
+Sophie has years experience in guiding young artist and helping them with their portfolio.
 To this day, all her students have successfully enrolled in the university of school of their choice and some already work as designers or painters.

 Her achievement as a painter have been recognised through successful exhibitions in Asia, France and Europe.